 1/4 cup aloe vera gel

-3/4 tsp guar gum or xanthan gum (See Notes)
+3/4 tsp guar gum or 1 tsp xanthan gum (See Notes)

 3/4 cup soap base (I used Dr. Bronner's Castille, unscented)

-approx 25 drops essential oils (See my Best Essential Oils Series) I used a mixture of citrus oils (orange, lemon and lime).
+approx 25 drops essential oils (See my Best Essential Oils Series to see how I chose this company) I used a mixture of citrus oils (orange, lemon, and lime).

 1. Melt shea butter over low heat.